A phase transition creates the geometry of the continuum from discrete space: Testing our graphs

 \subsection{Geodesic confinement}

-In a doubly-periodic graph, the total number of nodes $N_{\rm geo}$ in the geodesics between two nodes a distance $\lambda$ apart scales as $N_{\rm geo}\propto \lambda^2$.
-From Figure \ref{all_tests}cd, we see that the scaling of $N_{\rm geo}$ with $N$ also approximates a power law for the low-temperature walker model, but with a different exponent:
+In a doubly-periodic graph, the total number of nodes $N_{\rm geo}$ in the geodesic bundle between two nodes a distance $\lambda$ apart scales as $N_{\rm geo}\propto \lambda^2$.
+From Figure \ref{all_tests}cd, we see that the scaling of $N_{\rm geo}$ with $\lambda$ also approximates a power law for the low-temperature walker model, but with a different exponent:

 An exponent $\gamma<2$ implies qualitatively different behavior to the doubly-periodic lattice case, and in the limit $N\rightarrow\infty$, it is consistent with the narrow geodesics (`straight lines') familiar from Euclidean geometry.
-We call the collapse of the broad, $N_{\rm geo}\propto \lambda^2$ geodesic bundles `geodesic confinement' (Figure \ref{geodesic_pics}b), in analogy to the flux tubes and color confinement seen in strong-force interactions \cite{ColorConfinement}.
+We call the collapse of the broad, $N_{\rm geo}\propto \lambda^2$ geodesic bundles `geodesic confinement' (Figure \ref{geodesic_pics}b), by analogy to the flux tubes and color confinement seen in strong-force interactions \cite{ColorConfinement}.